SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 RabbitMQ transactions apply only to messages and acks sent to the broker.
 Consequently, when there is a rollback of a transaction and a message has been received, Steeltoe RabbitMQ has to not only rollback the transaction but also manually reject the message (sort of a nack, but that is not what the specification calls it).
 The action taken on message rejection is independent of transactions and depends on the `DefaultRequeueRejected` property (default: `true`).
-For more information about rejecting failed messages, see[Message Listeners and the Asynchronous Case](#message-listeners-and-the-asynchronous-case).
+For more information about rejecting failed messages, see [Message Listeners and the Asynchronous Case](#message-listeners-and-the-asynchronous-case).

 For more information about RabbitMQ transactions and their limitations, see [RabbitMQ Broker Semantics](https://www.rabbitmq.com/semantics.html).